Would you like us to come to your group? Request a talk from one of our volunteer speakers.

 We are able to provide speakers on a wide range of subjects (windmills, coal mining, railways and more) to groups and organisations.
 Our very knowledgeable volunteers have a number of talks ready to share.
-For all talks apart from Vanishing Windmills of Leicestershire email the Trust using the History and Archives option on the contact form.
-A selection of our talks are:
+For all talks apart from Vanishing Windmills of Leicestershire please email the Trust using the History and Archives option on the contact form.
+A selection of our talks include:

 A coal mining dynasty

 In the 1850’s Benjamin Walker owned coal mines in Newbold, Coleorton and Swannington.
 His 150 year dynasty covered seven counties from Staffordshire down to Middlesex and included 300 people, 16 mining engineers and 12 coal merchants.

 Looking at the history of milling, with slides, showing several Windmills around the county.
 How a mill works and what led to their demise.